joerx/grunt-crontab/README.md

 ## The "crontab" task

 ### Overview
 This task will set up jobs in the system crontab.
-The jobs are read from file which by default is assumed to be called `.crontab` and located in the same directory as the `Gruntfile`.
+The jobs are read from a file which by default is assumed to be called `.crontab` and located in the same directory as the `Gruntfile`.

 In your project's Gruntfile, add a section named `crontab` to the data object passed into `grunt.initConfig()`.